jannikseidel/chess-game/README.md

-# chess-game
+# Chess Game
-a first try to write a chess game
+A first try to write a chess game

-## Implemented logic
+## Implemented Logic
 1. Pawn
   - without en-passant and promotion so far
 2. Rook